 The result of all this was said to be a population too intimidated to make trouble.
 "Unlike in Tunisia and Egypt," explained an article in Foreign Affairs this month, "the regime and its loyal forces have been able to deter all but the most resolute and fearless oppositional activists."
 Consequently, the current upwelling of protest would "largely pass Syria by."

 At a moment like this, the Obama administration should be taking every reasonable step to encourage the Syrian uprising and undermine the regime.
-In his remarks on Libya the other night, the president cheered "the fact that history is on the move in the Middle East and North Africa," and promised (in words reminiscent of his predecessor
+In his remarks on Libya the other night, the president cheered "the fact that history is on the move in the Middle East and North Africa," and promised (

 If Obama is serious, why has there been no White House denunciation of the murder of protesters by Syrian security forces?
 Why haven't US officials publicly exhorted the Security Council and the Arab League to take as strong a stand against Assad as they did against Qaddafi?
 Why hasn't the president ordered Ambassador Robert Ford, the new US envoy to Syria, to demonstrate American solidarity with the demonstrators by traveling to Daraa, where dozens of them have been killed, and demanding an international investigation?

 Assad is no reformer.
 He is a totalitarian criminal and an enemy of the United States, and his downfall should be an explicit American aim.
 Surely we owe the tens of thousands of Syrians bravely confronting their vicious government at least the same encouragement we gave Mubarak's opponents in Egypt.
 All Americans, from the White House down, should be cheering as Syria's people shake the House That Assad Built.
 Nothing could be more salutary than to see that awful, bloodstained dungeon come tumbling down at last.